kgrid/knowledge-objects/lung-cancer-validator/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See 'Running the tests' for further information on example API calls.
+See 'Running the tests' for further information on example API calls, and input/output formatting.

 ### Prerequisites